-This uncommon Clematis, native to Mongolia, is a graceful, vigorous and very floriferous climber.
-During summer and all the way through to autumn the plant is covered with canary yellow nodding lanterns that are 8 to 10cm (3 to 4in) wide.
+Clematis tangutica ‘Radar Love’ is an uncommon Clematis, native to Mongolia.
+A graceful, vigorous and very floriferous climber, during summer and all the way through to autumn the plant is covered with golden yellow nodding lanterns that are 7 to 8cm (3 to 4in) wide.
 The blooms hang down with their edges curved upwards.
 In the autumn the flowers turn into beautiful large tufts of long silvery, silky seed heads that are just as ornamental.

 Flowering only three months after sowing it is very easy to grow.
 It can be planted in a hanging basket then transplanted in the ground in the autumn, or can be used as a ground cover.
-It is excellent for cultivating on fences, walls, pergolas, arbors, walls and trees and is particularly useful as a screening plant for covering fences or unsightly buildings.
+It is excellent for cultivating on fences, walls, pergolas, arbours, walls and trees and is particularly useful as a screening plant for covering fences or unsightly buildings

-'Radar Love' is a hardy plant with low requirements it will tolerate a lot of different conditions but needs plenty of watering until it is established.
+Considered to be the best of the yellow-flowering clematises, ‘Radar Love’ grows 15m (45ft), with a spread of about 1metre(3ft) in 5 to 10 years.
+It is a hardy plant with low requirements it will tolerate a lot of different conditions but needs plenty of watering until it is established.

-As with many clematis, they must have – “their face in the sun and their boots in the shade”.
+It likes a position in full sun or partial shade, and as with many clematis, Radar Love must have their faces in the sun and their boots in the shade.
 This plant looks amazing grown with other dark foliaged plants.
-It will live for many years and improve each season.
+It will live for many years and will improve with each season.